C-Claus/Basic-BIM-Checker-for-Autodesk-Revit/README.md

 # Basic BIM Checker
 A growing number of players in the construction sector are taking part in the initiative to make use of a basic information delivery manual.
 The BIM Loket supports this initiative wholeheartedly.
-This small Add-In is trying to facilitate applying the BIM Basic IDM for everyone.It is a simple lightweight Revit Add-In to check for Categories, 0-Points, Levels, FireRating, Assembly Code and show materials.
+This small Add-In is trying to facilitate applying the BIM Basic IDM for everyone.
+It is a simple lightweight Revit Add-In to check for Categories, 0-Points, Levels, FireRating, Assembly Code and show materials.

 **Why does this Revit Add-in exist?**

 In order to secure and reuse information more efficiently and effectively to share information unambiguously.
 For more information, please visit:
 [BIM Basic IDM](https://www.bimloket.nl/upload/documents/downloads/BIMbasisILS/BIM%20basis%20ILS%20EN.pdf)